Self-Employed Proof of Income: 6 Methods on How to Prove It

 Being able to generate a 1099 form comes in handy in case you are unable to present your tax returns.

-Your 1099 form shows your tax identification number and your Social Security number.
+This document shows your tax identification number and your Social Security number.
 At the same time, you can use your 1099 form to provide information and proof of all the money paid to you by your clients.

-Employers or clients also use 1099 forms to report all payments made to freelancers and independent contractors to the IRS.
+Meanwhile, employers or clients also use 1099 forms to report all payments made to freelancers and independent contractors to the IRS.
 In return, you must report all income declared in your 1099 form on your next tax return.

 #3.
 Get Bank Statements